 the Legislative Inspector General shall have the following duties:

-(1) To receive and investigate allegations of
+(1) To receive and investigate, without advance

 (2) To request information relating to an